Air Travel Advice for Diabetics

 Carry All Your Necessary Diabetes Medical Supplies

-Carry your diabetes medicines and your blood testing supplies with you in a carry-on bag or some other bag that you keep with you in the cabin.
+Carry your diabetes medicines and your blood testing supplies from companies like Dexcom with you in a carry-on bag or some other bag that you keep with you in the cabin.
 Never put them in your checked baggage.

 Don't count on buying extra supplies when you're traveling, especially if you're going to another country.
 Different countries use different kinds of diabetes medicines.
 If you're going to be away for a long time, ask your doctor for a written prescription for your diabetes medicine and the name of a doctor in the place you're going to visit.